Protecting Your Rights in Medical Malpractice Cases

 It’s important to understand that medical malpractice cases are complex.
 You should have realistic expectations of what could happen, and your lawyer will be able to give you this insight.

 Your lawyer will know what criteria your case needs for you to get the compensation you need.
 Failing to prove one of the points or not following the standard procedure for these claims could mean your case will get denied.
-The Little Rock medical malpractice lawyers at McMath Woods P.A. also know how to show these points to achieve success.
+The Little Rock medical malpractice attorneys at McMath Woods also know how to present these points to achieve success.
+During your case, your lawyer will use the evidence they’ve gathered to make the connection between your injuries and the care you received.
+The process begins by proving there was a doctor-patient relationship, where you went to the doctor, and they agreed to treat you.

-If another doctor who had similar training and worked in a similar position would have acted differently than the individual that caused an injury, then the patient’s doctor didn’t meet the required standard of care.
+Because of this, they owe you a “standard of care,” where they are supposed to treat you to the best of their ability and not cause further harm.
+If another doctor with similar training, working in a similar position, would have acted differently than the individual who caused an injury, the patient’s doctor failed to meet the accepted standard of care.
 Bringing in expert witnesses, such as other doctors, to give their professional opinions can greatly strengthen your case.

 After establishing that, you need to prove how the doctor acted negligently.
-This could be them ignoring obvious symptoms of a certain disease or not telling you about risks with a procedure.
+This could be them ignoring obvious symptoms of a certain disease or not telling you about the risks of a procedure.
 The expert witness can also help with this area as well.
-Then, your Little Rock lawyer will connect your injuries to the medical negligence.
+Then, your Little Rock lawyer will connect your injuries to medical negligence.
 You can also include how these injuries are affecting your life, like the inability to work or difficulty performing daily tasks.
 It may help to keep a journal or some form of documentation that details how your life has changed since the injury.
 Writing everything down as it’s fresh in your mind means you’ll have accurate descriptions and will be able to present clear and concise examples later.

 What Are the Types of Medical Mistakes?

-For example, a surgeon can make an error during a surgery that damages vital organs or nerves.
+For example, a surgeon can make an error during surgery that damages vital organs or nerves.
 They could also perform the wrong surgery, perform wrong-site surgery (like operating on the wrong limb), or leave surgical tools or sponges in the patient after the surgery.
 These mistakes can cause painful injuries that may require another surgery to fix.

 Mistakes during procedures can cause permanent damage that will leave life-lasting effects.
 If doctors make mistakes during the birthing process, the baby could have permanent health issues.
 This could include brain function and mobility.
 The doctors could also act in a way that puts the mother in danger.

 Medication is often a part of treatment.
 Unfortunately, sometimes prescription errors can occur.
-There may be an issue with similarly sounding prescriptions so the patient is given the wrong one, or they are given the wrong dosage, which can be life-threatening.
-If a person suffers from an allergic reaction, the injuries could be catastrophic, such as reducing the ability to move or even affecting cognition.
+There may be an issue with similarly sounding prescriptions, so the patient is given the wrong one, or they are given the wrong dosage, which can be life-threatening.
+If a person suffers from an allergic reaction, the injuries could be catastrophic, such as reducing the ability to move or affecting cognition.

 While all the above examples involve people who work in hospitals, there’s a chance for a medical error to arise that wasn’t the professional’s fault.
 A defective device may have caused the injury or complication.
 Those in the medical field depend on devices to keep track of a patient’s vitals or otherwise keep them safe.
 In this case, the manufacturer may be liable because they put a defective product on the market.